-Every worker is entitled to be paid the National Minimum Wage, and this includes, for example, time spent travelling between assignments, time on sleep-in shifts and time spent at work waiting for a shift to start if your employer requires you to be on or near the premises.
+Every worker is entitled to be paid the National Minimum Wage, and this includes, for example, time spent travelling between assignments, and time spent at work waiting for a shift to start if your employer requires you to be on or near the premises.
 If your claim relates to failure to pay the National Minimum Wage, speak to your union or contact the Acas Helpline.
 With your permission, they can contact HMRC who can begin enforcement proceedings on your behalf to recover back pay.
 It is a good idea to speak to your co-workers to make sure that everybody benefits.

 There is also a voluntary Living Wage, set each year by the Living Wage Foundation.
 This is set at a higher rate than the government’s National Minimum Wage and is based on an independent assessment of the amount people need to get by.
 Employers that commit to pay the voluntary living wage are expected to implement the rate as soon as possible and at least within six months, so that all workers get the new rate by 1 May of the following year.

 If you work for a public body such as a local authority - or a private company providing public services, such as a provider of community-based social care - it is worth remembering that your employer owes a formal statutory duty – known as the Public Sector Equality Duty – to have "due regard" to the need to eliminate discrimination when carrying out their functions – including, for example, when deciding the terms on which private providers will be commissioned to provide services.
 Unions are experts on the public sector equality duty.
 You can find out more about it on the website of the Equality and Human Rights Commission.